LorenzoGiannuzzo/BESS-Optimization/README.md

 # BESS Optimization For Energy Trading
 ### BESS Optimization using NSGA-III.

 Overview This repository contains the code and data for optimizing Battery Energy Storage Systems (BESS) using evolutionary algorithms.
-The project focuses on maximizing revenues by optimizing charge and discharge cycles.
+The project focuses on maximizing revenues by optimizing charge and discharge cycles based on PV power plants production and the buying/selling price for electrical energy from/to the grid.

 ## Installation - Clone the repository: